KIT-IAI/pyWATTS/README.md

 | BaseEstimator   | A module that has to be fitted must inherit from BaseEstimator.
 Such a module is also called Estimator.|
 | BaseTransformer | A module that only transforms data must inherit from BaseTransformer.
 Such a module is also called Transformer.|
 | Wrapper         | A wrapper is a special type of module that wraps models and methods of external libraries, such as sklearn.|
+| Summary         | A summary is an element of the pipeline.
+In contrast to the module it calculates one value for summarizing the time series instead of transforming it into a new.
 | Step            | A step manages the execution of a single module, such as fetching the input, checking condition, and providing outputs.

 ## Current Development Status